 We really love this set of reusable bags.
 They are the size of a normal plastic grocery bag, but are much stronger and as their title says be reused.
 They work well with our cabinet trash holder, we can use them to buy groceries when we are out, use them just to carry extra supplies in the car, and a lot more.
 They are washable so we usually just throw them in the washing machine when we get back with the rest of our camping stuff.

-Our pressure/slow cooker has been a wonderful addition to our camping kitchen.
+To add to our teardrop camper accessories list and specifically to our kitchen is a pressure/slow cooker has been a wonderful addition to our camping kitchen.
 We make breakfast (egg bites), pulled buffalo chicken with low-carb tortillas for lunch, and chili or stew for dinner.
 We usually cook on our little table outside and can just sit our and enjoy the outdoors while it cooks.
 Also since we eat a lot outside, it has a keep warm setting to keep the meat warm on the table while we are eating.

 Pressure Cooker Accessories